ahmohbati/SecOn/Passwords.md

 # Sguil #
 Log into Sguil using the username/password you created in the Setup wizard.
-Add accounts with
+You can add accounts as follows:
 ```
 sudo nsm_server_user-add
 ```
-Change passwords with
+You can change passwords as follows:
 ```
 sudo nsm_server_user-passwd
 ```
-Disable accounts with
+You can disable accounts as follows (replacing USER with the actual username you'd like to disable):
 ```
-sudo sguild -disableuser USER (replacing USER with the actual username you'd like to disable).
+sudo sguild -disableuser USER
 ```

 # Squert #